-The midterm will cover Units 1-4 and consist of long and short answer questions.
+The midterm will cover Unit 1 up to portions of unit 4 to be announced in class.
+It consists of long and short answer questions.
 For quizzes, the midterm test and the final examination: (i) nonprogrammable handheld calculators are permitted (graphing calculators are not permitted), (ii) electronic devices, such as cell phones or headphones, are prohibited, (iii) statistical tables will be provided, if required, and (iv) a formula sheet with selected formulas will be provided (for the midterm test and final examination only).

-i▶clicker Info
+i⊳clicker Info

-For every iiclicker response you give, you will be awarded 1 point.
+For every irclicker response you give, you will be awarded 1 point.
 For questions with a correct answer, an additional point will be awarded for selecting the correct response.
 Occasionally I may assign short activities to count towards the iClicker participation marks.
-Full marks (5/5) will be given if you receive at least 75% of the total possible iiclicker points.
+Full marks (5/5) will be given if you receive at least 75% of the total possible irclicker points.
 Partial marks (3/5) will be given if you receive between 50% and 75%.
 No marks (0/5) will be given if you receive less than 50%.

-Quiz Info: There will be five short quizzes over the course of the term.
+Quiz Info: There will be four short quizzes over the course of the term.
 I will inform students of the exact material covered on each quiz at least one week in advance.
 Approximate coverage can be found on the lab schedule.

 Quizzes account for 15% of your final grade.
-Your percentage grade for quizzes will be calculated using the best four of five quiz marks.
+Your percentage grade for quizzes will be calculated using the best three of four quiz marks.
 Note that this policy is designed to allow for students to miss one lab due to outside circumstances without requiring a sick note and is not primarily designed to increase the grade.
-Quizzes must be written in your own section.
-They will be graded within one week and marks will be posted on UMLearn.
+They will be graded within one week and marks will be posted on the Gradebook.
 There will be no make-up quizzes.

-Online Assignments: There will be five assignment completed in the MyStatLab portal for marks.
+Online Assignments: There will be three assignments to be completed in the MyStatLab portal for marks.
 They will all consist of multiple choice or short answer questions that are graded automatically by the system.
+The assignments are grouped as Units 1-3, 4-5, 6-7.
 You will have multiple attempts at the short answer questions and have the ability to see guided sample questions.
-The purpose of the assignments is to have you practice and keep you consistently working on material so that you are not learning large chunks right before the midterm.
-Before the first one is due, I will have a "practice" assignment that is not for marks so that you can get used to the system.
+I will have a "practice" assignment that is not for marks so that you can get used to the system.
 Further details on how attempts work will be given then.

-All assignments are due at 11:59 p.m. on the due date.
+As they are designed to be practice, I will have the due date set as the December 8th but I will suggest to you along the way when you should be completing them.
+It is highly recommended that you do not leave it all for the end of term.
 There will not be extensions granted under any circumstance.